Rotten-LKZ/valaxy-blog/pages/posts/graduate-1.md

 ::: en
 There are a lot of words I wanna say, about graduation.

+It's finally my turn to graduate.
 I don't very understand what graduation means in different countries, but I know, in my country, or just for me, it is a happy but sentimental, relaxed but regrettable moment.

 We are happy and relaxed because we have a long-term holiday without the pressure from study and peers.
 We are sentimental and regrettable because we need to say goodbye to each other, whether we are good friends or enemies.